 An End Screen is an interactive call to action, essentially.
 Videos, playlists and external websites can be promoted using the YouTube End Screen feature.

 Does your video need a YouTube End Screen?

 A YouTube channel could generate more traffic, views and subscribers from effective use of YouTube End Screens.

 So yes, your video definitely needs an End Screen!

 After watching a YouTube video, a viewer could do one of many things.
 They might watch another video, they might check out a suggested video in the sidebar, or they might disappear into the internet and find something else to do!

-However, your End Screen gives you the advantage of getting more views and subscriptions by nudging your viewers in one (or several) directions of your choosing after they’ve watched your video.
+However, using YouTube End Screens gives you the advantage of getting more views and subscriptions by nudging your viewers in one (or several) directions of your choosing after they’ve watched your video.

 Best Practices for YouTube End Screens